 But the video is the story on what took me to convince my wife to dance again with me after only 29 years from our first dancing date.

-Before Gabriela was able to teach me the basics of the tango, I had some lessons in Buenos Aires.
+Before Gabriela, the teacher that in Denver finally was able to teach me the basics of the tango, I had some lessons in Buenos Aires.

-I was working in Latin America, and Argentina was one of the countries where I had business activities.
+I was working for Nielsen as a marketing executive in Latin America, and Argentina was one of the countries where I had business activities.

 They did not dance the tango themselves but found out that the best teacher for a beginner like me was Osvaldo Cohelo, el Professor de tango.